-Again, if you keep the conversation focused on your goals and campaign performance, you’ll protect yourself and your brand from spreading falsehood or wrong impressions about your program, your teammates, other influencers, etc.
+Again, keep the conversation focused on your goals and campaign performance.
+You’ll protect yourself and your brand from spreading falsehood or wrong impressions about your program, your teammates, other influencers, etc.

-After parting ways with an influencer, it’s important to understand why that influencer wasn’t a good fit.
+After parting ways with an influencer, it’s essential to understand why that influencer wasn’t a good fit.

 If you find that you’re consistently working with creators that aren’t aligned with your brand, it may be that your program goals are off track.

-For example, if your main goal is to raise brand awareness and you only work with influencers with fewer than 10,000 followers, you either need to change your goals or seek out the right influencers.
-Nano influencers are great for conversions, but they’re audiences are small, and it will be difficult to expand your reach with these influencers.
+For example, if your main goal is to raise brand awareness but only work with influencers with fewer than 10,000 followers, you need to change your objectives or seek out the right influencers.
+Nano-influencers are great for conversions, but their audiences are small, and it won’t be easy to expand your reach with these influencers.

-Your influencer vetting process may not be focused on finding those ideal influencers.
+Your influencer vetting process may not focus on finding those ideal influencers.

-A great practice for a program in any stage is to examine your top-performers and search for lookalike influencers.
+An excellent practice for a program in any stage is examining your top-performers and searching for lookalike influencers.
 The GRIN platform, for example, will allow you to find creators that are very similar to your best influencers.

 After ending an influencer collaboration, take a second look at your recruiting process to see if it needs an update.
 Doing so will lower the number of times you’ll need to let an influencer go.

-After a couple influencer “break-ups,” you might realize that you’re tracking the wrong performance metrics.
-If your metrics are not aligned with your program KPIs, then it’s likely that you’re looking for the wrong influencers, are unclear in your campaign briefs, or both.
+After a couple of influencer “breakups,” you might realize that you’re tracking the incorrect performance metrics.
+If your metrics don’t align with your program KPIs, then it’s likely that you’re looking for the wrong influencers, are unclear in your campaign briefs, or both.

 One of the best ways to improve your influencer vetting process is to create an inbound strategy where prospects apply to join your influencer team.
 While the application process doesn’t have to be too in-depth, you can ask just the right questions to determine whether or not an applicant is a good fit for your program.

 Remember that scaling your influencer program takes time, and you’ll never get to a place where every influencer relationship is perfect.
-But with each new campaign, you’ll gain a deeper understanding of what makes your program successful, as well as knowing when and how to end an influencer collaboration.
+But with each new campaign, you’ll gain a deeper understanding of what makes your program successful.